 사람들 많을때는 억지로 참는 경우가 있는데 안 참아야 겠어요 ㅜㅜ 정보 감사합니다

-When you suddenly sneeze in a quiet situation, it can feel awkward.
-Therefore, people often try to hold back a sneeze by pinching their nose or closing their mouth.
-However, suppressing a sneeze can be harmful to health.
-When you hold back a sneeze, there is no outlet for the pressure to escape, and the pressure is transmitted to other parts of the body, which can cause damage to the eyes, ears, and blood vessels.
+It can be awkward to suddenly sneeze in a quiet situation.
+Consequently, people often cover their noses or close their mouths to hold back the sneeze.
+However, suppressing a sneeze is harmful to your health.
+This is because holding back a sneeze leaves the air pressure with nowhere to escape, causing it to be transferred to other parts of the body, which can damage the eyes, ears, and blood vessels.

-When you hold your nose and mouth while sneezing, it can cause a rupture near the esophagus.
-According to a case report in the British Medical Journal (BMJ), there was a patient who experienced a perforation of the pharynx, the area between the mouth and esophagus, while trying to hold back a sneeze, leading to a diagnosis of spontaneous esophageal rupture.
-This patient reported feeling something explode near his neck after attempting to suppress a sneeze by tightly pinching his nose and closing his mouth.
-During a sneeze, the pressure in the upper airway is about 1-2 kPa (kilopascal), but when the nose and mouth are closed, the pressure can increase by 5 to 20 times.
-This pressure can tear the pharyngeal tissue, causing a perforation.
+Blocking the nose and mouth while sneezing can cause the area near the esophagus to rupture.
+According to a case report in the British Medical Journal (BMJ), there is a case of a patient diagnosed with idiopathic esophageal rupture after a perforation occurred in the pharynx—the part between the mouth and the esophagus—while suppressing a sneeze.
+The patient reported feeling something explode near their throat while trying to hold back a sneeze by tightly pinching their nose and closing their mouth.
+This is because while the pressure in the upper airway during a sneeze is about 1–2 kPa (kilopascals), closing the mouth and nose increases the pressure by 5 to 20 times.
+This pressure tears the pharyngeal tissue, causing a perforation.

-Sneezing helps remove harmful substances like bacteria from the nose.
-In particular, when sneezing is suppressed during a cold or flu, it can lead to otitis media.
-If you hold back a sneeze and push the air carrying bacteria or infected mucus back into the middle ear, an infection can occur.
+Sneezing serves to remove harmful substances from the nose, such as bacteria.
+In particular, suppressing a sneeze while suffering from a cold or the flu can lead to otitis media.
+If you hold back a sneeze and force air carrying bacteria or infected mucus back into the middle ear, an infection will occur.

-The pressure generated when holding back a sneeze can cause the capillaries in the eyes and nose to burst.
-When the capillaries burst, superficial damage can occur on the face, resulting in redness and blotchiness.
-Additionally, red spots may appear in the eyes or small nosebleeds may occur, and in severe cases, the eardrum can rupture.
-Eardrum rupture usually heals within a few weeks without treatment, but it can lead to hearing loss.
+The pressure generated when suppressing a sneeze can cause the capillaries in the eyes and nose to rupture.
+When capillaries burst, superficial damage to the face may occur, resulting in redness and blotches.
+Additionally, red spots may appear on the eyes or small nosebleeds may occur, and in severe cases, the eardrum may rupture.
+A ruptured eardrum usually heals within a few weeks without treatment, but hearing loss may occur.

-Holding back a sneeze and accumulating pressure in the face can cause a cerebral aneurysm.
-It occurs when weakened blood vessels swell, and if a blood vessel in the brain ruptures, bleeding occurs in the skull surrounding the brain, threatening life.
-If a blood vessel in the brain ruptures, it can cause extensive brain damage, and 3 out of 5 people die within two weeks.
+Suppressing a sneeze and allowing pressure to build up in the face can lead to a cerebral aneurysm.
+It occurs when weakened blood vessels swell; if a blood vessel in the brain ruptures, it causes bleeding in the skull surrounding the brain, posing a life-threatening risk.
+A ruptured blood vessel in the brain can cause extensive brain damage, and three out of five people die within two weeks.

-Holding back a sneeze can cause a pneumothorax, a condition where air becomes trapped between the lungs and the chest wall.
-Sometimes, after suppressing a sneeze, you may feel a swelling or pain in the chest.
-This occurs when excessive air and pressure become trapped in the diaphragm, damaging the lung.
-When air is trapped, it exerts pressure on the chest muscles, including the diaphragm.
-If only a small amount of air is trapped, it usually resolves on its own, but if the amount is large, the condition can become serious.
-If not treated urgently, it can lead to death.
+Suppressing a sneeze can lead to pneumothorax, a condition in which air becomes trapped between the lungs and the chest wall.
+You may experience chest distension or pain after holding back a sneeze.
+This occurs when too much air and pressure become trapped in the diaphragm, damaging the lungs; trapped air exerts pressure on the diaphragm, a chest muscle.
+While a small amount of trapped air usually resolves on its own, a large volume can lead to a serious condition.
+Without urgent treatment, it can even result in death.

 ==============